Carbon Dioxide Calibration Gas

 Health Effects/Symptoms Caused by CO2 Exposure

-Carbon Dioxide or CO2 is an essential gas that is expelled by all living beings and is relatively not harmful as it is literally all around us at all times.
-Confined space workers are more at risk for Carbon Dioxide Poisoning as confined spaces are sealed environments which will allow the buildup of CO2 and the decrease in O2 levels as breathing occurs.
-Minimum exposure is inevitable, but once concentration reaches high levels you may start to exhibit symptoms that are caused by an over abundance of Carbon Dioxide in your bloodstream and they could quickly become life threatening.
+Carbon Dioxide (CO2) is an essential gas that is expelled by all living beings and is relatively not harmful as it is literally all around us at all times.
+Confined space workers are more at risk for Carbon Dioxide poisoning as confined spaces are sealed environments which will allow the buildup of CO2 and the decrease in O2 levels as breathing occurs.
+Minimum exposure is inevitable, but once concentration reaches high levels you may start to exhibit symptoms that are caused by an over abundance of Carbon Dioxide in your bloodstream, thereby quickly becoming life threatening.

 - Reduced Hearing